mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Adding a member, initiated by a current member;
 * Adding a member, initiated by the new member;
-* Updating the lead secret of a member;
+* Updating the leaf secret of a member;
 * Removing a member.

 Before the initialization of a group, participants publish